6 Tips to help your child sleep well during the holidays and travel (so you stay sane!)

 • I take short walks with one of my kids at a time.
 This gives them a chance to be with their home base independently and to come down for the stimulation, and it gives me a break from everything.

-Get back to normal as soon as possible
+Tip #6: Get back to normal as soon as possible

-For toddlers and school age kiddos, try to get them back to their school week bedtime at least a few days before it’s time to return to school.
-And finally, if you’ve been traveling time zones over the holidays, know that the typical rule of thumb is to give 1 day of transition time for every 1 hour of time difference.
+For toddlers and school age kiddos, try to get them back to their school week bedtime at least a few days before it’s time to returzonen to school.

 I hope that these tips help you and your family combat the common holiday sleep troubles.
 Let’s create magical family memories instead!